thindil/steamsky/bin/doc/MODDING.md

 *data* directory and edit line which starts with FuelType.
 Value after equal sign must be existing item type.
 Default value is 'Fuel'.

+## Money index
+To change which item is used as a money, open file *game.dat* in *data* directory and edit line which starts with MoneyIndex.
+Value after equal sign must be existing item index from any items file from *data/items* directory.
+Default value is '1'.

 ## Items

 ### General informations